Making friends share posts for 'good luck', and other signs you're an online moron

 2.30pm.
 Went to my local police station.
 When asked what my business was I informed them I was turning myself in because I’d enjoyed the episode of Fawlty Towers where the Major uses a racial epithet and I needed to be immediately thrown into jail.
 The desk sergeant told me to stop wasting police time.
 Cancel culture has even infected the police, as I later explained on Julia Hartley-Brewer’s nationally broadcast Talkradio show.

 6.30pm.
-Watched some of the Donald Trump impeachment trial.
-That poor man has suffered terribly from people trying to cancel him, and all whilst he was working very hard to cancel an election result.
+Watched some Donald Trump rally videos.
+That poor man has suffered terribly from people trying to cancel him, even in court, and all while he is working so hard to cancel an election result.
 And he was cancelled from Twitter, which should be open to anyone wanting to incite deadly violence.
 But that’s cancel culture for you.